Twin Galaxies

 Twin Galaxies is a social media platform and video game database.
-It founded the U.S. National Video Game Team.

 Twin Galaxies is the official supplier of video game records to Guinness World Records.

 History

 In mid-1981, Walter Day, founder of Twin Galaxies, Inc., visited more than 100 video game arcades over four months, recording the high scores that he found on each game.

-On November 10, 1981, he opened his arcade in Ottumwa, Iowa, naming it Twin Galaxies.
+On November 10, 1981, Day opened his arcade in Ottumwa, Iowa, naming it Twin Galaxies.

-On February 9, 1982, his database of records was released publicly as the Twin Galaxies National Scoreboard.
+On February 9, 1982, Day's database of records was released publicly as the Twin Galaxies National Scoreboard.

 Twin Galaxies' first event formed state teams from the top players in North Carolina and California, facing them off in a "California Challenges North Carolina All-Star Playoff."
 The teams played in 17 different games in Lakewood, California, and Wrightsville Beach, North Carolina.
 California defeated North Carolina 10–7 over the weekend of August 27–30, 1982.

+In September, 1982, the book "Defending the Galaxy" is released—and declaring Twin Galaxies as the "Video Game Capital of the World," and describing the California/North Carolina contest just held.

 On November 30, 1982, Ottumwa mayor Jerry Parker declared the town "Video Game Capital of the World", a claim that was backed up by Iowa Governor Terry Branstad, Atari and the Amusement Game Manufacturers Association in a ceremony at Twin Galaxies on March 19, 1983.